Olivia Podmore death: Sport NZ responds to damning report

-A 10-point action plan in response to a damning report into the culture at Cycling NZ following the death of Olympian Olivia Podmore has been released today - stressing a need to give athletes a greater voice and further investment in women's health.
+A 10-point action plan in response to a damning report into the culture at Cycling NZ after the death of Olympian Olivia Podmore has been released today - stressing a need to give athletes a greater voice and further investment in women's health.

-The response from High Performance Sport NZ (HPSNZ) comes a few months after the highly critical 104 page independent report co-chaired by Mike Heron QC and Massey Professor Sarah Leberman was released on May 16.
+The response from High Performance Sport NZ (HPSNZ) comes a few months after the highly critical 104-page independent report co-chaired by Mike Heron QC and Massey Professor Sarah Leberman was released on May 16.

 That was nine months after 24-year-old Podmore died in a suspected suicide on August 9, 2021.